WHaverals/IntroDH-Fall2024/_announcements/week-0.md

 I have set up a Slack workspace for our seminars, which can be found [here](https://join.slack.com/t/introtodh-fall2024/shared_invite/zt-2ppku2vc1-Mj7ZKeWr4T0DxKGx~f3__g).
 See if you can join this already before our classes start, as we will be using Slack for sharing resources, updates, and assignment posts.

 I am looking forward to meeting each of you!
-Should you have any questions or concerns before our first meeting, feel free to reach out.
+Should you have any questions or concerns before our first meeting, don’t hesitate to reach out.

 -- Wouter